-- A Honor Roll students achieving a grade of "A" in all subjects. - AB Honor Roll - students achieving grades of "A" or "B" in all subjects. - Honor Roll: K and 1st-grade students who have EXCELLENT only.
+- Principal's Honor Roll students achieving a grade of "A" in all subjects. this includes Conduct grades in Elementary - AB Honor Roll students achieving both "A's" and "B's" in all subjects. this includes Conduct grades in Elementary

 SCHEDULE CHANGES